-Applying these principles, the Court has repeatedly struck down excessive punitive damages awards.
+Applying these principles, the Court has repeatedly struck down arbitrary punitive damages awards.
 See, e.g., State Farm, 538 U.S. at 429; Philip Morris USA v.
 Williams, 549 U.S. 346, 352-55 (2007).
-But there is no difference between an arbitrary award of punitive damages from an arbitrary award of damages for other reasons.
-Just as an award of punitive damages may not punish a defendant "for harming persons who are not before the court," Williams, 549 U.S. at 349, an award of compensatory damages may not impoverish a defendant who has not hurt anyone.
+But just as an award of punitive damages may not punish a defendant "for harming persons who are not before the court," Williams, 549 U.S. at 349, an award of compensatory damages may not impoverish a defendant who has not caused an injury.
 Irrational awards, whether punitive or compensatory, foster undue "arbitrariness, uncertainty, and lack of notice."
 Id. at 354.

 Petitioners lawfully manufactured and sold firearms.
-To punish them now for that activity would require discarding common-law elements of causation and retroactively imposing liability.
+To punish them now for that activity would require discarding common-law elements of proximate causation and retroactively imposing liability.
 Doing so would violate due process.
 See E. Enter. v.
 Apfel, 524 U.S. 498, 547-50 (1998) (Kennedy, J., concurring and dissenting).
 In this context, the "foreseeability" of the scope of tort liability is crucial.
 For Petitioners, it was not foreseeable that a federal court of appeals would unilaterally dismantle basic common-law protections for tort defendants, as the First Circuit did here.
 Nor is that all.
 Removing fair notice and fair warning introduces massive uncertainty into the cost-benefit analysis of selling products.
 And if the uncertainty of the cost of selling products rises, the incentive to develop products falls.